skandermoalla/pytoych-benchmark/reproducibility-scripts/README.md

 # From the PROJECT ROOT
 zsh reproducibility-scripts/script_name.sh
 ```

+Read the instructions in each script for their setups (download models, etc).

 * `train-model.sh` describes how to train a model and export it.
 * `evaluate-saved-model.sh` describes how to load the model and evaluate it.